Explore health content from A to Z.

 An IV push (or IV bolus) is given over a few minutes.
 This type of infusion is often given in an outpatient setting.
 This may be in a hospital, at a clinic, or at your doctor’s office.
 Sometimes it’s given at home with the help of a visiting nurse.

-An IV fusion is given over 30 minutes to several hours.
+An IV infusion is given over 30 minutes to several hours.
 It is often given in an outpatient setting, but sometimes it may require an overnight stay or one or more days at the hospital.
 In some cases, IV infusions may be given at home.

 Continuous infusion may last for days or weeks at a time.
 The medications are delivered by a portable pump that can be worn at home.
 This allows patients to receive chemotherapy and continue normal activities at the same time.